puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 ![Bungie raid jacket info](coat.png)

-There is a week-long time period where you have to complete the game and if you pull it off _you have the opportunity_ to buy this ~$170 USD coat.
+There is a ~3 week time period where you have to complete the raid and if you pull it off _you have the opportunity_ to buy this ~$170 USD coat.

 Ask me how I know?